Faculty Textbook Information

 A basic textbook must be issued the longer of two years or three semesters.
 Summer term does not count as a semester of use unless that is the only time that the course is offered.

-Textbook Rental Service discards and removes titles from the inventory per authorization from an instructor and/or the department chair.
+Textbook Rental Service discards and removes titles from the inventory per authorization from the Department Chair.
 If a complimentary copy of a discarded text is desired, please submit a written request.
-This request can be submitted on the request for textbook purchase form, the issue requirement report, the departmental printout, or an e-mail message to firstname.lastname@example.org.
+This request can be submitted on the Textbook Purchase Request form, the issue requirement report, the departmental printout, or an email message from the Department Chair to email@example.com.